cvra/cvra.github.io/README.md

 ## Running the dev version

-Start the dev server by running `./bin/jekyll serve`.
+Start the dev server by running `./bin/jekyll serve --drafts`.
 The site automatically rebuilds on any change.